Laurent-Emmanuel Calvet

+Laurent-Emmanuel Calvet (born 28 February 1969) is a French economist and a professor of finance.
+He is Vice President of the European Finance Association.

-Laurent-Emmanuel Calvet (born 28 February 1969) is a French economist.
-He taught at Harvard University, at HEC Paris, and is now Professor of Finance at EDHEC Business School.
+Calvet is a Professor of Finance at SKEMA Business School.
+He previously held faculty positions at Harvard University, HEC Paris, and Imperial College London, and EDHEC Business School.

+Calvet is a founding member of the Centre for Economic Policy Research's Household Finance Research Network.
+He serves on the Advisory Scientific Committee of the European Systemic Risk Board.

 Early years

 Calvet was born on 28 February 1969.
 He attended Lycée Janson de Sailly and Lycée Louis-le-Grand in Paris.
 He obtained engineering degrees from École Polytechnique in 1991 and École des ponts ParisTech in 1994.
 He went on to complete his M.A., M.Phil. and Ph.D.
 (1998) in economics from Yale University.

 Academic career

 Calvet served as an assistant professor and then as the John Loeb associate professor of the Social Sciences at Harvard University from 1998 to 2004.
-He taught finance at HEC Paris from 2004 to 2016.
-Calvet was also a professor and chair in finance at Imperial College London from 2007 to 2008.
-Specialist in asset pricing, household finance, and volatility modelling, Laurent Calvet joined the EDHEC Business School faculty in 2016 as a professor of finance.
+He taught finance at HEC Paris from 2004 to 2016, Imperial College London from 2007 to 2008, and EDHEC Business School from 2016 to 2023.
+Specialist in asset pricing, household finance, and volatility modelling, Laurent Calvet joined SKEMA Business School in 2023 as a professor of finance.

-In 2006, Calvet received the “Best Finance Researcher under the Age of 40” award from Le Monde and the Europlace Institute of Finance.
+In 2006, Calvet received the "Best Finance Researcher under the Age of 40" award from Le Monde and the Europlace Institute of Finance.

+In 2025, Calvet serves as Program Chair of the annual conference of the European Finance Association.